What is a Language Isolate, and how do they come about?

 What language isolates are there?

-One common example of a language isolate is the Basque language.
+That said, one common example of a language isolate is the Basque language, Euskara.
 Although Basque is spoken in Europe — in areas of Spain and France — it is not an Indo-European language.
-In fact, Basque is not related to any other known languages spoken today.
+Basque is not related to any other known languages spoken today.
+At present, the Basque language is considered to be the last surviving language isolate in Europe.

 The classification also may change over time.
 Some languages that were considered isolates have been re-classified after more data becomes available, and connections are established.
-For instance, the Japanese language was thought to be a language isolate, until researchers discovered its relationship to Ryukyuan languages.
+For instance, the Japanese language was thought to be a language isolate, until researchers discovered its relationship to Ryukyuan languages in the southern islands of the Japanese archipelago.
 They now form the Japonic language family together.

-The Korean language is now believed by some researchers to be a member of Altaic language family.
+Korean is the most spoken language isolate by a wide margin with more than 75 million speakers worldwide.
+It’s the official language of both North Korea and South Korea, although there are some linguistic divergences, resulting in two major dialects.
+The Korean language is now believed by some researchers to be a member of Altaic language family (which includes Mongolian and Turkish).
 However, others do not recognise this family and still believe Korean to be a language isolate.

 Due to the differences in opinions and approaches, it is impossible to say how many language isolates there are in total.
 The numbers range from 75 to 129.